korbinian90/CLEARSWI.jl/README.md

 * `phase_scaling_strength` adjusts the strength of the created phase mask.
 A higher phase_scaling_strength is a stronger phase appearance.
 With a traditional SWI `phase_scaling_type` it corresponds to the power or number of phase mask multiplications.

-* Set `writedir` to the path, where intermediate steps should be saved, e.g. `writedir="/tmp/clearswi_steps"`.
+* Set `writesteps` to the path, where intermediate steps should be saved, e.g. `writesteps="/tmp/clearswi_steps"`.
 If `nothing`, intermediate steps won't be saved.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/korbinian90/CLEARSWI.jl/blob/master/LICENSE) for details